f-rag/f-rag.github.io/index.md

 ## About Me
 ***
-I'm a Ph.D. student at [<span style="color:teal">Machine Learning and Artificial Intelligence (MLAI)</span>](https://www.mlai-kaist.com) lab in KAIST, under the supervision of Prof. Sung Ju Hwang.
-Prior to this, I obtained my M.S. degree also at MLAI lab in KAIST.
-I obtained my B.S. degrees (Aerospace Engineering, Biological Sciences) at KAIST.<br>
+I'm a Ph.D. student in the [<span style="color:teal">Machine Learning and Artificial Intelligence (MLAI)</span>](https://www.mlai-kaist.com) lab at KAIST, under the supervision of Prof. Sung Ju Hwang.
+Prior to this, I obtained my Master's degree also in the MLAI lab at KAIST.
+I obtained my Bachelor's degrees (Aerospace Engineering, Biological Sciences) at KAIST.<br>
 My research interests include deep drug discovery, generative models, and graph representation learning.

 <br>